smimram/latool/README.md

-# flatex -- Flatten \input in LaTeX files.
+# LaTool

+A tool to preprocess LaTeX files.
+The following options are currently supported:

-This program replace `\input` commands in LaTeX files by their content.
-This is a rewriting of [flatex](https://www.ctan.org/pkg/flatex) in OCaml.
+- `--expand`: replace `\input` commands by their content